-1 CIUZCII Comment Documentation $\boxtimes$ The required copy of a sign-in sheet from the public hearing is attached. $\boxtimes$ A summary of the citizen comments, responses, and meeting discussion is attached. with n ibe any efforts to notify and accommodate those nodified communication needs, such as posting nation and providing interpretive services for languages.
-Posting information included directions on how to request accommodations.
+1 CIUZCII Comment Documentation \boxtimes The required copy of a sign-in sheet from the pul blic hearing is attached. \boxtimes A summary of the citizen comments, responses, and meeting discussion is attached.
+Describe any efforts to notify and accommodate those with modified communication needs, such as posting information and providing interpretive services for other languages. nodified communication needs, such as posting nation and providing interpretive services for Posting information included directions on how to request accommodations.
 Meeting facility was accessible None requested

-&lt;sup>1 If COG held third public hearing, insert information after second public hearing information.
+1 If COG held third public hearing, insert information after second public hearing information.